 Development and operations funding

-Issues and Risks
+Issues and risks

 Revised Chapter 7 text

-The best estimate of individual stakeholder plans is in the section on Individual RU and IM implementation plans.
+The best estimate of individual stakeholder plans is in chapter 12, Individual RU and IM implementation plans.
+As described in chapter 6 of the Governance report, ticket vendors will not be required to prepare implementation plans as they have no regulatory obligations.

-Detailed requirements for the team needed to manage the implementation and operation of the TAP TSI governance entity and for the procurement of all the regulatory services are in the section Phase Two transition.
+Detailed requirements for the team needed to manage the implementation and operation of the TAP TSI governance entity and for the procurement of all the regulatory services are in chapter 6, Phase Two Transition.

 Regulatory service implementation plans are in the various sections on service procurement.
 Stakeholder implementation plans are in the section on Individual RU and IM implementation plans.